 Unfortunately, the Mimi have never been exposed to the Gospel.
 There are no Christian resources available to them.
 The Scriptures need to be made available in their languages and Christian broadcasts need to be aired in their regions so that they will hear the message of salvation.

-The life expectancy in Chad is only 40-42 years.
-In Sudan, the life expectancy is in the mid-fifties.
-The literacy rate in both countries is somewhat low.
+The life expectancy in Chad is only 52 years.
+In Sudan, the life expectancy is 64 years.
+The literacy rate in both countries is very low.
 Both of these groups need more educational opportunities and quality health care facilities.
 Perhaps Christian teachers and medical workers will have the greatest opportunities to share the love of Jesus with them.

 * Pray that God will call Christian teachers and medical workers to minister to the Mimi of north central Africa.